 6. Taxes.
 If you’re divorced, it’s important to be clear about who gets to claim the child tax credit .
 You’re entitled to a $2,000 credit for each dependent child you financially support who lives with you for at least six months during the year.
 Parents can’t split the credit, but they can take turns claiming it in alternate years.
 (Related: Tax breaks for parents)

-As a single parent, you may also qualify for head of household status , which increases your standard deduction from $12,000 to $18,000, as well as the earned income tax credit and the dependent care credit.
+As a single parent, you may also qualify for head of household status , which increases your standard deduction up to $20,800 in 2023, as well as the earned income tax credit and the dependent care credit.

 7. Errands.
 Single-parent households have a fraction of the time for household chores like shopping, cleaning, and meal preparation, Christensen noted.
 One possible solution is to team up with a friend or neighbor in a similar situation.

 One week, you can do the shopping for both households, and the next week, your friend can do it.
 Combine this teamwork approach with the growing availability of grocery ordering services: place your order online, then pick it up on the way home from work to save on delivery and tipping costs.

 8. Meals.
 Working single parents often lack the time and energy to cook, making drive-thru food appealing.

 “However, it is also expensive,” Christensen pointed out.
 “A single drive-thru meal for one adult and two children can easily equate to one or two hours of the work you just put in.”

 “Consider making three or four dinner servings of the same meal on a Saturday morning and freezing them in separate freezer bags,” he said.
 “After five or six weeks, you will have almost a full menu of meals in your freezer for each weeknight.”
 To add greater variety, join forces with a few friends or neighbors and trade meals.